AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 ### Enabling Server-side Validation {#enabling-server-side-validation-br}

-Use the **Revalidate on server** under Adaptive Form Container in the sidebar to enable or disable server-side validation for the current form.
+Use the **[!UICONTROL Revalidate on server]** under Adaptive Form Container in the sidebar to enable or disable server-side validation for the current form.

 ![Enabling Server-Side Validation](assets/revalidate-on-server.png)